 The One Thing Principle

-I haven’t posted this for awhile, but it’s critical to good home education, good writing practice, good living!
+I haven’t posted about this for awhile, but it’s critical to good home education, good writing practice, good living!
 Before you read, take a deep breath.
 Take another.
 Maybe pour a second cup of tea.
 Did you know that you are more likely to feel successful in homeschooling if you do one thing really well today (invest in it, spend energy on it)?
 If you let other things go and are fully present for one thing, you’ll feel like you got a lot done.
 Conversely, if you do a whole bunch of things in a hurry, covering all the material, you will feel discouraged like you didn’t get enough done.

 Depth, not breadth, creates momentum in the homeschool.
 Here’s how you can shift gears to doing one thing at a time… well.